mogelbrod/apply-loader/README.md

 [Documentation: Using loaders](http://webpack.github.io/docs/using-loaders.html)

-The `apply` loader can be used to execute a JavaScript function exported, optionally with arguments, and export the returned value.
+The `apply` loader can be used to execute an exported JavaScript function (optionally with arguments) and export the returned value.

+It will attempt to call the `default` export if defined, falling back to the basic export (i.e. `module.exports`).

 ``` javascript
 // Call with multiple arguments